Food

 Heartworm

-So named because the adult worms live right inside the heart.
-Heartworn
+Testing, Medication so named because the adult worms live right inside the heart.

-is spread by mosquities.
+is spread by mosquitos.
 The highest prevalence is along the

 difficult, dangerous, and expensive.
 And even with treatment, heartworms